xcore/sc_android_aap/doc/05_api.rst

 When the Device descriptor do not match, it might be possible that the Android device is not in accessory mode.
 This hook is useful to attempt to start the Android device in accessory mode by checking the protocol, introducing accessory, setting the accessory mode (if any) and restarting the enumeration process.

-Once the above process is done, the Android device should start in accessory mode satisfying the VID/PID match.
+Once the above process is done, the Android device should start in accessory mode satisfying the VID\/PID match.

 android_ctrl
 ++++++++++++

-Implementation file: module_android_aap\src\AAP_if.xc
+Implementation file: module_android_aap\\src\\AAP_if.xc

 Return type: int